Fenchel Duality and a Separation Theorem on Hadamard Manifolds: Separation of Convex Sets on Hadamard Manifolds

 \section{Separation of Convex Sets on Hadamard Manifolds}

-Throughout this section, we show that the structure of $\cotangentBundle$ enables us to obtain a theory of separation of convex sets on a Hadamard manifold $\cM$.
-To see this theory on normed vector space we refer the reader, \eg, to \cite[Ch.~1]{Brezis:2011:1}.
+Throughout this section, we develop a partial theory of separation of convex sets on a Hadamard manifold $\cM$ by affine hypersurfaces.
+To see this theory on normed vector space, we refer the reader, \eg, to \cite[Ch.~1]{Brezis:2011:1}.
 We begin by introducing a concept that generalizes the definition of an affine hyperplane to the Riemannian context.

 \begin{definition} An \emph{affine hypersurface} of $\cM$ is a set $\cH \subset \cM$ of the form

 where $(p,\xi) \in \cotangentBundle$ and $\alpha \in \R$ are given with $\xi \neq 0$. \end{definition}